Maverick had Goose. Han Solo had Chewbacca. Bread has butter.

 As the Bulls’ dynasty blossomed throughout the 1990s and league revenue skyrocketed, Pippen’s deal is remembered today as one of the worst in NBA history.

-Over the life of that contract, Pippen won an Olympic gold medal with The Dream Team, went to six-straight NBA All-Star games, won the All-Star MVP award in 1994, was named All-NBA First Team three times, earned NBA All-Defensive First Team honors every season, and won five more NBA titles.
+Over the life of that contract, Pippen won an Olympic gold medal with The Dream Team, went to six-straight NBA All-Star games, won the NBA All-Star Game MVP award in 1994, was named All-NBA First Team three times, earned NBA All-Defensive First Team honors every season and won five more NBA titles.

 He never made more than $3.4 million in a season during that stretch, according to Spotrac.
 Still, he was regarded as one of the best small forwards in the game.

 Ultimately, Pippen was traded to the Houston Rockets for Roy Rogers and a second-round pick prior to the 1998-99 season.
 Entering his mid-30s, the sign-and-trade deal earned Pippen a five-year, $67.2 million contract.
 Failing to find chemistry during a lockout-shortened season playing alongside Charles Barkley and Hakeem Olajuwon, Pippen was again traded to the Portland Trail Blazers in return for six players after one year.